SANE STANDARD is a set of requirements and characteristics that a product needs to fulfill to be certified SANE.

 The above requirements are further detailed in SANE STANDARD.

-SANE requirements and certification process needs to be rigorous in order to be credible.
+SANE requirements and certification process need to be rigorous in order to be credible.
 The implication of key company personnel as well as the existence of suitable processes and documentation is a critical success factor and therefore part of SANE requirements.

 Transparency is a key element of our certification process.
 Fashion brands willing to certify their products must know and be able to disclose to the auditors all contractors and sub-contractors involved in the production of an article.